yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Other_Media_Tools.rst

 ffprobe gathers information from multimedia streams and prints it in human- and machine-readable fashion.

-For example it can be used to check the format of the container used by a multimedia stream and the format and type of each media stream contained in it.
+For example, it can be used to check the format of the container used by a multimedia stream and the format and type of each media stream contained in it.

 To enable ffplay, the following needs to be added to **ffmpeg_%.bbappend**:\